-- guide the Scholar's work, to provide initial induction and to administer the Scholar's fund on his/her behalf. - 9.42.
-The Scholar must be familiar with national guidelines such as the Irish Universities Quality Board's Good Practice in the Organisation of PhD Programmes in Irish Higher Education and the Higher Education & Training Award Council's Research Degree Programme Policy and Criteria (2010).
+- 9.42.
+The HEI is responsible for the local implementation of the Quality & Qualifications Ireland/Irish Universities Quality Board National Guidelines of Good Practice in the Organisation of PhD Programmes in Irish Universities and for endorsing the appointment of a principal Academic Supervisor to support and guide the Scholar's work, to provide initial induction and to administer the Scholar's fund on his/her behalf. - 9.43.
+The Scholar must be familiar with national guidelines such as the Irish Universities Quality Board's Good Practice in the Organisation of PhD Programmes in Irish Higher Education and the Higher Education & Training Award Council's Research Degree Programme Policy and Criteria (2010)9.